Traveling with your spouse or partner isn’t always smooth

 - Communicate often and well.
 If you feel uncomfortable, say it.
 If you feel happy, say it.
-Let your partner know how you’re doing, and be sure to check in with them too.
+Let your partner know how you’re doing, and be sure to check in with them, too.
 Keep open lines of communication.
 The last thing you want is an angry-silent bike ride through a once-in-a-lifetime destination.

 - Be kind.
 It is the antidote to most arguments.

 - Take turns.
 Let one person choose one activity or meal, and the other person choose the next.
 This is truly one of the best things about traveling with others.
-You get to try things you normally wouldn’t choose.
+You get to try things you normally wouldn’t pick.
 Embrace the diversity.